DerekTurtleRoe/ares/docs/interface/ares.md

 and some consoles can change the size of their output image dynamically.

   - **1x (240p)**
-    resizes the higan window
+    resizes the ares window
     so that each pixel of the emulated console's video output is drawn as a single pixel on the computer screen.
   - **2x (480p)**
-    resizes the higan window
+    resizes the ares window
     so that each pixel of the emulated console's video output is drawn as a 2×2 block of pixels on the computer screen.
   - **3x (720p)**
-    resizes the higan window
+    resizes the ares window
     so that each pixel of the emulated console's video output is drawn as a 3×3 block of pixels on the computer screen.
   - **Shrink Window To Size**
-    resizes the higan window to fit the emulated console's video output at its current scale,
+    resizes the ares window to fit the emulated console's video output at its current scale,
     so there's no black padding between the image and the window border (some padding may remain
     if "Show Overscan Area" is enabled
     in the Output menu).
   - **Center Window**
-    moves the higan window to the centre of the computer screen.
+    moves the ares window to the centre of the computer screen.

 **Output**
-controls how higan draws the emulated console's video output into the space available, in both windowed and fullscreen modes.
+controls how ares draws the emulated console's video output into the space available, in both windowed and fullscreen modes.